Core Strokes® and Complex Trauma

 It unfolds as restricted capacities are slowly reopened — in breath, in tissue, and in relationship.

-- Trauma as Restricted Development — how overwhelm limits access to safety, contact, and vitality
+Trauma as Restricted Development —How overwhelm narrows access to safety, contact, vitality, and embodied participation.

-- Fascia and Trauma — how experience becomes embodied in tissue
+Fascia and Trauma — How developmental experience becomes embodied through tissue continuity, responsiveness, and fascial organization.

 Or explore: